pilathraj/info/kubernetes/Readme.md

    - Very small cluster alteast contain 2 master node  and 3 worker nodes.
    - Master node do less work, so it having less resources in terms of CPU, Memory and Storage.

+### Layers of Abstraction
+ - Deployment manganged replicasets.
+ - Replicaset manganged a pod.
+ - Pod is the abtraction of container.

 ### Local setup:  Install minikube & kubectl
 **Windows > Cmd > Run Administrator**, Then
 ```cmd